PhilipvEgmond/Makeathon/README.md

 ### Duplicate .html file

 Now navigate to the files folder, here you should find all other .html files and my sampleFile.html.
-Open sampleFile.html and copy its content, then back out of it.
+Open sampleFile.html and copy its content, then back out of it into the files folder again.
 Press "Add file" > "Create new file".
 Give this file your own name as well and make sure to give it the .html format: yourName.html.
 Paste the copied code into the empty file.